Welcome, foolish mortals!

 In reality?
 No one knows for sure!
 The portrait was originally referred to as the Aging Man or the Master of the House.
 His identity wasn’t originally made known when the attraction debuted.
 Some guests have even interpreted the portrait to be the Ghost Host, but we’ll get to him next!

 Looking for more spooky fun?
-Check out our ultimate guide to last year’s Mickey’s Not-So-Scary Halloween Party!
+Check out everything returning to Mickey’s Not-So-Scary Halloween Party!

 The “Ghost Host”